golang-design/research/pointer-params.md

-The `addv` implementation uses values from the previous stack frame and writes the result directly to the return; whereas `addp` needs MOVQ that copies the parameter to different registers (e.g., copy pointers to AX and CX,), then write back when returning.
-Therefore, another unexpected cost in `addp` is caused by the indirect addressing mode for accessing the memory unit.
+The `addv` implementation uses values from the previous stack frame and writes the result directly to the return; whereas `addp` needs MOVQ that copies the parameter to different registers (e.g., copy pointers to AX and CX), then write back when returning.
+Therefore, with inline disabled, the reason that `addv` is slower than `addp` is caused by different memory access pattern.

 ## Further Reading Suggestions